BASKETS & BERRIES EVENT, EAST PLAINS UNITED CHURCH BURLINGTON

 Welcome to the Métis Women's Circle BLOG entitled TradeBeads.
 Articles and opinions are written by members of the Circle and are on a variety of topics...

-Marriage Officient
+Marriage Officiant

 Dr. Carol Leclair (PhD York University Faculty of Environmental Studies and Métis Women's Circle) is certified by the Province of Ontario as an Indigenous Wedding Officiant.
-Weddings conducted in Métis traditional regalia or secular dress, LGBTQ+ positive. or more information contact the Métis Women's Circle.
+Weddings conducted in Métis traditional regalia or secular dress, LGBTQ+ positive.
+For more information contact the Métis Women's Circle.

 Métis Market